CarlSanch/NIU-Computer-Science/README.md

 ## CSCI 467 - Introduction to Software Engineering
+Instructor: Raimund Ege
+(Fall 2021)
 ###### Overview
 Phases of the systems development life cycle and the tools used by the analyst in planning, specifying, and implementing a complex computer-based system.
 Related topics include documentation standards, interaction with users, and design of interfaces.
 Assignments include at least one major group project.

+## CSCI 470 - Programming in Java
+Instructor: Reva Freedman
+(Fall 2021)
+###### Overview
+Intermediate-level course in object-oriented programming in Java, including multi-threading, graphical applets, and Internet-based distributed client-server database applications.
+Extensive laboratory work.

+## CSCI 490-J - Topics in Computer Science (Computer Graphics)
+Instructor: Kirk Duffin
+(Fall 2021)
+###### Overview
+This course will provide an examination of fundamental techniques used to create 3D models in computer graphics.
+This is not a course on making cinematic special effects, video games, highly visual web pages, or using specific 3D modeling packages.
+(Although all of these areas are natural extensions of the ideas that will be presented.)

 ## SIUe - Lost Files